 Pricing Photography Channel

-One year ago today, I began my journey to create a daily business and marketing YouTube channel.
+One year ago today, I began my journey to create a daily marketing strategies YouTube channel.
 However, before I began the adventure, I was working on a pricing course for photographers.
 I used YouTube as a location to store my webinars, which later supported my 2017 photography pricing article.
 One year later, after creating hundreds of videos and learning the ins and outs of YouTube, it’s time to circle back.
 Today, I launch my pricing for photographers channel (subscribe here).

 I switched my main pricing webinar from my old channel to the new channel and I launch today with the first new video below — the cost of doing business, which is the starting point to help you find your price. (email subscribers click here)